Patient Safety Information for Closing a Practice

 - DO NOT give original records to patients.
 The easiest method is to find another physician to take over the practice and turn the records over to that provider or turn the records over to another practitioner of the same specialty.

 - Stress the importance of continuing care for all patients.
-Provide information as to where they can find another physician, such as the yellow pages, the local medical society, and the local hospital referral line.
+Provide information about where they can find other physicians, such as the yellow pages, the local medical society, and the local hospital referral line.

 - Make provisions for the completion of all medical records, especially inpatient hospital records.